The Best Suitcases to Get You Up in the Air in Style

 Best Design: Arlo Skye x Dusen Dusen Zipper Carry-On

-Best Check-In: Béis the Large Check-In Roller
+Best Check-In: Béis The Large Check-In Roller

-For all those times when a full-size suitcase is an inevitability—because some of us haven’t quite perfected the skill of packing a capsule wardrobe in a flash—the Béis 29-inch roller is a worthy upgrade.
+For all of those times when a full-size suitcase is an inevitability—because some of us haven’t quite perfected the skill of packing a capsule wardrobe in a flash—the Béis 29-inch roller is a worthy upgrade.
 A weight-limit indicator ensures even overpackers won’t be surprised at the check-in counter, and the retractable bag strap makes it easy to attach additional suitcases or hang a backpack without tipping over the whole thing.
 But we really love the interior, where separate compartments for dirty clothes, undergarments, shoes, and more help you reach maximum efficiency.

 Best Sustainable: Tour Paravel Aviator Carry-On Plus